nick3/PotPlayer_ChatGPT_Translate/readme.md

 ## About The Project 💬

 **PotPlayer_ChatGPT_Translate** is a PotPlayer plugin that integrates the ChatGPT API to deliver real-time, context-aware subtitle translation.
-Unlike traditional translation tools, this plugin considers context, idioms, 和 cultural nuances to produce more accurate translations.
-The core of the project is implemented using AngleScript, leveraging both the ChatGPT API 和 PotPlayer API for deep integration.
+Unlike traditional translation tools, this plugin considers context, idioms, and cultural nuances to produce more accurate translations.
+The core of the project is implemented using AngleScript, leveraging both the ChatGPT API and PotPlayer API for deep integration.
 ### It is also compatible with any AI model that uses the same API calling method as ChatGPT.

 ## 🔍 Google Translate vs ChatGPT Translate (Image Comparison)